 Victoria Memorial by Taxi

 There are many yellow ambassador taxis that make their way around the city and will gladly take you there.
 But, they can scam tourists if you’re not careful.

 Ask them to put on the meter or negotiate a price beforehand.

 Personally, I would use Uber to get there to get a fair price.
 See my article on using Indian Uber with a special discount code for your first ride!

 What time does the Victoria Memorial open in Kolkata?

 There are actually two parts to the Victoria Memorial in Kolkata.
-The gardens that surround the building and the Memorial Gallery museum inside building itself.
+The gardens surround the building and the Memorial Gallery museum inside the building itself.

-The Victoria Memorial gardens are open every day from 5.30 am – 6 pm and is popular spot with local joggers and dog walkers.
+The Victoria Memorial gardens are open every day from 5.30 am – 6 pm and are a popular spot with local joggers and dog walkers.
 Plus, it’s a great time to beat some of the crowds for photography and empty photos!